-ROT13 is a C++ program which reads a file and makes a copy in which all characters have been "rotated" by 13 positions, and all digits have been "rotated" by 5 positions.
+ROT13, a C++ code which reads a file and makes a copy in which all characters have been "rotated" by 13 positions, and all digits have been "rotated" by 5 positions.

 Applying ROT13 to the transformed file returns the original.
 Thus, ROT13 can be used as a very simply method of encoding and decoding text files.
 Only an idiot would be fooled by this encoding, but nonetheless the encoding serves a number of useful purposes.
 And often, it's only idiots you have to fool, after all.